microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/conversationmember-remove.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove multiple members in a single request from a [team](../resources/team.md).
+Remove multiple members from a [team](../resources/team.md) in a single request.
 The response provides details about which memberships could and couldn't be removed.

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]